How to stop binge drinking

-- Carcinoma and tumours
+- Carcinoma and tumors

 - Personal injury

 The adverse effects of binge drinking typically depend upon the quantity you consume.
-How swiftly you drink, body weight, your sex, and mental health will all play a role.
+How swiftly you drink, your body weight, sex, and mental health will all play a role.

 Men and women process alcohol in different ways and at different speeds.